 The Honors College and University priority deadlines have passed.
-Incoming first year and transfer students may still apply for admissions; these applications may be accepted based on a holistic review and space availability.
-Only current students may apply for Spring 2014 admission; these applications must be submitted by December 20th, 2013.
+Incoming first year and transfer students may still apply for admissions up until April 1; these applications may be accepted based on a holistic review and space availability.

 Incoming first year and transfer students are encouraged to apply to the Honors College within their University of Utah general admissions application.
 However, students may apply to the Honors College separately if they did not apply to the Honors College in the general application.
 You must apply to the University before applying to the Honors College.